fweathers/unit-0-bootcamp-assessment/README.md

 ###Submission
 You're going to submit your assessment the same way we've been submitting weekly homework, by forking the repo and submitting a pull request.
 If you need a refresher, you can find a step-by-step at the following link: https://github.com/accesscode-2-2/how-to-pr

+###Grading
+This assessment is pass/fail.
+14/16 correct answers are required to pass, not including bonus questions.